 Well-drained soil is a must for growing flowering ferns.
 If your soil is soggy, plant hardy gloxinia in containers or raised beds.
 Water hardy gloxinia regularly to keep the soil lightly moist, but never soggy.
 Water sparingly during the winter.

 If you live in a cool climate, grow hardy gloxinia in a pot and bring it indoors during the winter months.
 Apply a generous layer of mulch to outdoor-grown plants in fall, especially if the climate is chilly.
-Be sure to remove the mulch after of frost danger passes in spring.
+Be sure to remove the mulch after frost danger passes in spring.

 Deadhead flowering ferns regularly to prolong the blooming season.
 Regular deadheading will also prevent rampant self-seeding.